Before I settled into writing full-time, I did a lot of other things.

 After a degree in English literature, I studied law, then went to England for a master’s degree in law.
 Learning to drive on the wrong side of the road was more daunting than tutoring university in Australia (so were the emus).
 I've also worked at a human rights centre, a court of appeal, and a non-profit for people with disabilities.
 I started writing when our three children were young.

 I've published 16 books for children and young adults, with translations into French, Korean, Dutch and Turkish.
-I've given writing workshops and presentations at dozens of schools, libraries, conferences and festivals across the country.
+I've also given writing workshops and presentations at schools, libraries, conferences and festivals across the country.